Skip to content

-The 2026 World Cup groups have been drawn, let's look at which teams have the best odds of winning it all.
+The 2026 World Cup has begun, let's look at which teams have the best odds of winning it all.

-Didier Deschampes has the attacking depth of Ousmane Dembele, Michael Olise, Desire Doue, Jean-Philippe Mateta, Bradley Barcola, and more to pick between for his front three, making up one of the most threating forward lines in the sport.
+Didier Deschampes has the attacking depth of Kylian Mbappe, Ousmane Dembele, Michael Olise, Desire Doue, Rayan Cherki and more to pick from up in his front three, making up one of the most threating forward lines in the sport.

 France have reached two consecutive World Cup Finals, and it would be no surprise to see them there again in 2026.

-England (+650) has the third shortest odds to lift the World Cup trophy next July, and Thomas Tuchel will do everything he can for his team to do so.
+England (+700) has the third shortest odds to lift the World Cup trophy next July, and Thomas Tuchel will have to become the first foreign manager to win a World Cup.
 England has endless options all over the pitch, but choosing the right lineups game to game will be key for the German manager.

 Harry Kane is always reliable up front, but who players up around him will dictate how far England can go in the tournament.

-Brazil (+800) and 2022 World Cup Champions Argentina (+900) are major contenders.
+2022 World Cup Champions Argentina (+800) and Brazil (+1000) are major contenders.
 Each team boasts incredibly quality and pace, but for Argentina, many of their star players are aging out of their prime.

 Lionel Messi will be his inevitable self this summer, but no nation has managed to win back-to-back World Cups since Brazil did so in 1958 and 1962.

-Carlo Ancelotti's Brazilian team features the bruising Gabriel and Marquinhos in the center of defense, and tricky wingers Vinicius Junior and Raphinha on the wings.
+Brazil drew with a very competitive Morocco team 1-1 in their first match.
+Carlo Ancelotti's team features the bruising Gabriel and Marquinhos in the center of defense, and tricky wingers Vinicius Junior and Raphinha on the wings.
 World Cup Champions are often crowned through moments of brilliance, and Brazil has the roster to do just that.

 The Netherlands (+2000) can be frisky on the global stage, and with Virgil Van Dijk's defensive quality they compete with anyone.
 The Dutch have not had the attacking depth to make a serious push for the final since 2014, when Robin Van Persie and Arjen Robben were leading the line, and on paper they don't have that depth again this season.